 By now you’ve undoubtedly heard about the new policies from Uber and Lyft.

-Like we told you in this article, both companies are imposing these policies on drivers (and Uber Eats deliverers).
+As mentioned in our previous article regarding Uber overhauling their app due to COVID 19, both companies are imposing these policies on drivers (and Uber Eats deliverers).
 You’ll have to complete a checklist that includes this directive:

 DISINFECT YOUR VEHICLE.